HasangerGames/suroi-wiki/app/(wiki)/weapons/throwables/articles/confetti_grenade.md

 # Strategies
 ## Using
-- Confetti Grenades can be used in a similar manner to Frag Grenades, but keep in mind their lower radius and damage.
+- Confetti Grenades can be used in a similar manner to [Frag Grenades](/throwables/frag_grenade), but keep in mind their lower radius and damage.
+The same 4 second fuse time applies to the Confetti Grenade.
   - See the [Frag Grenade](/throwables/frag_grenade) article for more information.

 ## Countering